usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/MHDv410_DocumentRecipient_comprehensive/Missing_SourceId/description.md

+**Setup** Get the document responder base address from a prerequisite PDB test, and use the address to verify no updates.

-**Submit** a Provide Document Bundle transaction [ITI-65] containing Comprehensive Metadata to a Document Recipient actor.
+**Submit** a Provide Document Bundle transaction [ITI-65] containing Minimal Metadata to a Document Recipient actor.

 **Message contents**: Bundle resource containing a SubmissionSet Type List, a DocumentReference, and a Binary.
 The standard